Current Scholars

 • Allison received a B.S. in Electrical Engineering with a minor in Mathematics from Southern Illinois University, Carbondale

-Melanie Newell - Turley Scholar
+Melanie Engstrom Newell - ARCS Scholar

 • Ph.D.
 Program - Biological Sciences